ognistik/alfred-superwhisper/README.md

 * [SuperWhisper](https://superwhisper.com/) has to be running.

+* The "Copy Selected Text" option in the workflow's configuration will copy selected text from Arc & Safari using Javascript (which is more reliable than Accessibility).
+For this to work in Safari a few extra steps are necessary: Open Safari Settings, go to Advanced section, enable "Show Develop menu in menu bar", and in the Develop menu, select "Allow JavaScript from Apple Events".

 * Additional optional/experimental features require Keyboard Maestro macro group from the [LATEST RELEASE](https://github.com/ognistik/alfred-superwhisper/releases/latest). **[Make sure to read about its use.](#the-km-macros)** If you don't have Keyboard Maestro installed, avoid activating this option in the Workflow's configuration to prevent potential errors.

 ---